 The LNA uses a common-gate topology, which allows for a flat characteristic over the whole frequency range.
 It is designed to have an input impedance of 50 Ohms or 200 Ohms (as selected with bit LnaZin in RegLna), and the parasitic capacitance at the LNA input port is cancelled with the external RF choke.
-A single to differential buffer is implemented to improve the second order linearity of the receiver.
+A single to differential buffer is implemented to

-The LNA gain, including the single-to-differential buffer, is programmable over a 48 dB dynamic range, and control is either manual or automatic with the embedded AGC function.
+The LNA gain, including the single-to-differential buffer, is programmable over a 48 dB dynamic range, and control is either